 Jermaine Galloway, Tall Cop Says Stop – Nationwide

-Officer Galloway specializes in prevention of underage drinking and drug use.
+Officer Galloway specializes in the prevention of underage drinking and drug use.
 He has traveled the country helping communities combat drinking and drugs.

 Contact him through his website for scheduling and cost information.
-Costs depend upon length of training, travel, and inclusion of community alcohol and drug scans.
+Costs depend upon the length of training, travel, and inclusion of community alcohol and drug scans.

 TABC Officers will present and share underage drinking information.
 Contact your local office.

 Distracted driving is a dangerous epidemic on America’s roadways.
 In 2010 alone, over 3,000 people were killed in distracted driving crashes.
 The message is simple, if you’re on the road, stay off the phone!

 This 2.5 to 3 hour presentation is available to junior highs, high schools, and colleges at no cost.

 Offers alcohol and distracted driving programs in the following Texas counties: Brazos, Burleson, Freestone, Grimes, Leon, Madison, Milam, Robertson, Walker and Washington.

 Mothers Against Drunk Driving makes presentations and shares information.
 Contact your local chapter to coordinate.